 |TI-Nspire*/TI-Nspire CX*||TI-Nspire CAS*/TI-Nspire CX CAS*||TI-Nspire CM-C*/TI-Nspire CM-C CAS*|

 * Graphing calculators with the expected built-in capabilities for AP Calculus are indicated with an asterisk.
-See the AP Calculus Course Description for details.
+See the AP Calculus AB and AP Calculus BC Course Description, effective Fall 2016 for details.
 However, students may bring any calculator on the list to the exam; any model within each series is acceptable.
 Only approved graphing calculators from the list are permitted for AP Calculus Exams.

 This list will be updated as necessary, to include new approved calculators.
-Check this list periodically, and prior to the administration of the exams, to ensure that students have the most up-to-date information.
+Check this list periodically, and before the administration of the exams, to ensure that students have the most up-to-date information.

 This list only includes approved graphing calculators.
 There is not an approved list of scientific (nongraphing) calculators.

 Proctors are required to check calculators before the exam.
 Therefore, it is important for each student to have an approved calculator.
 Calculators may not be shared, and communication between calculators is prohibited during the exam.